paperwork/paperwork/README.md

     fig run web php artisan migrate --force

+## API documentation

+The API documentation can be found at [docs.paperwork.apiary.io](http://docs.paperwork.apiary.io/) or built using the ``apiary.apib`` file from this repository.
+It's not yet complete and could change at any time!

 ## Some last words

 The current development status is far from being worth called "version 1.0".
 However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@twostairs.com](mailto:marius@twostairs.com)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)